The Limits of Blame: Rethinking Punishment and Responsibility (Harvard University Press, 2018) Limits of Blame flyer

-Almost Me: An Artist’s Journey, from Cotton to Leather tells the remarkable life story of African American artist Winfred Rembert (b.
+Chasing Me To My Grave: A Story of Struggle and Survival from the Jim Crow South tells the remarkable life story of African American artist Winfred Rembert (b.
 1945).
 As a boy, Rembert flees the brutal sharecropping system on a Georgia plantation to discover a vibrant black community in Cuthbert, Georgia on the eve of the civil rights movement.
 His encounters with civil rights violence, his escape from jail, and his own near lynching are harrowing.
 The following seven years on a chain gang challenge his sanity.
 Yet in this story of second chances, Rembert is unexpectedly released.
 He decides to tell his stories as an artist using leatherwork skills he learned in prison.
 Astoundingly, Winfred produces large-scale works of artistic genius that are purchased by the Yale University Art Gallery and the Adelson Galleries, New York City.
 The mayor of Cuthbert hands Winfred the keys to the city where he was almost lynched, and Winfred dines with Jimmy Carter to commemorate the fiftieth anniversary of the civil rights march where he was arrested.

 Co-advisory editor, with Mario De Caro and Brian Epstein, The Monist: Collective Responsibility and Social Ontology.
 Volume 102, No. 2 (April 2019).